 Drilled shaft options are being evaluated as a foundation type for the interior pier locations.
-A geotechnical engineer performed axial analyses for 4.0, 4.5, 5.0, and 6.0-foot diameter rock sockets at the pier locations.
+Stantec performed axial analyses for 4.0, 4.5, and 5.0-foot diameter rock sockets at the pier locations.
 Drilled shaft foundations on this project will be designed using the Load and Resistance Factor Design (LRFD) methodology.
 Where applicable, the engineering analyses followed the current AASHTO LRFD methods and KYTC guidelines.
-It should be understood that the soil and rock parameters used in the analyses were developed from the borings performed at the end bents of the existing bridge.
+It should be understood that the soil and rock parameters used in the analyses were developed from the borings performed at the end bents and interior pier for the proposed bridge.